gaveen/dotfiles/keyboards/README.md

 ### Dedicated keys for tactile guiding
 There are usually at least two homing keys in a keyboard (e.g., "F" and "J" with a distinct feel to touch on a QWERTY keyboard, "5" on a number pad).
 In addition, the four corners of a rectangular keyboard are prime spots to have dedicated keys you can find just by touch.

-Therefore, I have used Esc, Del, Enter, and Ctrl on the four corners.
+Therefore, I have used Esc, Del, Right Arrow, and Ctrl on the four corners.
 Colemak layer has T and N in place for the homing positions.
 Since I approach a keyboard with both hands at an inwards angle, my thumb home positions end up being on the bottom row directly below my index finger home positions.

 ### Home-row mods
 As the name suggests, home-row mods are modifier keys like Shift, Ctrl, Alt, and Win placed in the home row.
 They make key combination shortcuts (e.g., `Ctrl+ Shift+v`) satisfying to use and also reduce hand movement too.